Click here to go straight to the app.

 Enter the South Australian Anchorage Finder (top image).
 Simply specify a position and the app looks up the nearest 3 anchorages.
 Check "Include marinas" if you want include marinas too.
 For example, if your position is 35°40'S 136°55'E, then your nearest 3 anchorages are Western River Cove, Snug Cove and Kangaroo Beach which are 2.7, 3.8 and 4.9 nautical miles away respectively.
 Selecting an anchorage brings up additional information, including the GPS coordinates and wind shelter information.
 For example, Western River Cove is protected from winds from E thru NW (going clockwise) shown visually as this cute "wind pie".

 The rest of the line contains links to articles.
-The Arriba button links to my blog posts which mention the anchorage and the RSAYS button links to the Royal South Australia Yacht Squadron anchorage notes (if any).
+The Arriba button links to my blog posts which mention the anchorage and the RSAYS button links to the Royal South Australian Yacht Squadron anchorage notes (if any).
 The app works offline too (except for links to articles).

 With just a few exceptions, I've only included anchorages that I've personally visited, and I plan to update Anchorage Finder as I visit more places.